evoluteur/evolutility-ui-jquery/README.md

 These demos use the browser local storage to store data.

 I'm still working on making Evolutility work with REST.
-I started [Evolutility-server](https://github.com/evoluteur/evolutility-server) to work with Evolutility UI, but I'm now considering using [PostgREST](http://postgrest.com) instead.
+I started a generic CRUD server [Evolutility-server](https://github.com/evoluteur/evolutility-server) which shares models as Evolutility UI.

 ## Installation